zandero/rest.vertx/README.md

 # Rest.Vertx
-Lightweight JAX-RS (RestEasy) like annotation processor for vert.x verticals
+Lightweight JAX-RS (RestEasy) like annotation processor for vert.x verticles

 **Rest.Vertx** is still in beta, so please report any [issues](https://github.com/zandero/rest.vertx/issues) discovered.
 You are highly encouraged to participate and improve upon the existing code.